WilliamConnatser/pg-toolbox/README.md

 yarn add pg-toolbox -D
 ```

-## Create an .env file in the root directory of your project
+## Create an environment variable

-You only need to do this in the development environment because the development dependency `dotenv` is used to read the environment variables when you are running the CLI scripts to manage your database.
+Locally, this is usually defined in an `.env` file (remember to `.gitignore`!), or it's defined in the context the script is ran if running in a pipeline.

 Example `.env` file: